Coronavirus: The Road to Economic and Social Recovery

 For companies that want to track very specific kinds of activities, we also have the capability to observe aggregated activity on a per-location basis — airports, malls, casinos, restaurants, and industrial parks — to better understand the relative differences for very targeted locations across unique geographies and timelines.

 In this example, we show a percent change in total device counts per airport on March 9th-13th relative to February 10th-14th (four-week delta).
 Airports on the West Coast, and California in particular, showed decreases of 50% or more.
 The decrease in device counts at most other airports ranged from 20% or 40%.
 Only a handful of airports showed no change or small increases in activity.

-Looking closer at a few of these airports in the plots below, we can see percent changes in daily unique device counts relative to the same comparison period four weeks earlier.
+Looking closer at a few of these airports in the plots below, we can see large decreases in daily unique device counts.
 Dark blue bars are weekends and light blue bars are weekdays.

-Many airports started to see incremental declines starting by the last week in February and continued declines into mid-March.
-This is a consistent trend across most of the 85 US airports we looked at.
+Some major airports started to see declines as early as the last week in February and most experienced a large drop-off by mid-March.
+This was a consistent trend across most of the 85 US airports we looked at.
 We’ll continue to monitor airports and other facilities throughout the crisis to monitor the ongoing response and the eventual return to normal activity.

 Regional NO2 Tracking

 You may have seen our work in the New York Times correlating nitrogen dioxide (NO2) to the spread of coronavirus.
 NO2 is produced by vehicles and power plants, and heavy industries like cement manufacturing, and can be used as a broad proxy for mobility and economic activity, especially in recovery as movements increase.